 To store: Do not refrigerate tomatoes if you can help it; cold temperatures deplete their flavour and texture.
 If your tomatoes smell fragrant and yield slightly when squeezed, they are ready to use.
-If not, store them for a few days at room temperature out of the sun until they are ripe.
-Putting dry tomatoes in a brown paper bag accelerates the ripening process.
+If not, store them for a few days at room temperature in a paper bag until they are ripe.

 To freeze: Tomatoes can be frozen whole.
 Skin and core tomatoes, place on cookie sheet, and freeze.
 When solid, put in a freezer bag and place in freezer.
 Thawed tomatoes are only appropriate for sauces, salsas, or purées.

 Note: avoid cooking in aluminum or iron pots because tomatoes react with those substances, giving the dish a metallic taste.
 Tomatoes can also be dehydrated for a winter treat.